rvenutolo/gs-accessing-twitter/README.src.md

 ![Twitter needs your permission to allow the application to access your data.](images/twauth.png)

 At this point, Twitter asks if you'd like to allow the sample application to read Tweets from your profile and see who you follow.
-If you agree, it will also be able to read your profile details.
+Here the screen is misleading, because the application in this case will only read your profile details and the profile details of the people you follow.
 Click **Authorize app** to grant permission.

 Once permission is granted, Twitter redirects the browser to the application.
 A connection is created and stored in the connection repository.
 You should see this page indicating that a connection was successful: